The Shakespearean Acting of The Responsible Jewelry Counsel (RJC) and the Alliance For Responsible Mining (ARM). Comic or Tragic?

 However it is difficult to accept that RJC’s mission to set standards for the jewelry sector is anything more an effort to justify the current practices of their most prominent members.
 Consider the documented international malfeasance of recently RJC certified Rio Tinto, called to task by the the London Mining Network.
 Rio Tinto is also being named in a lawsuit against their practices at their Kennecott mine by Wild Earth Guardians.
 The Kennecott mine I believe is the principle gold supplier for the Tiffany brand.

 That RJC can certify as ethical a company that is not ethical is wrong, but not surprising.
 When it comes to ethics, the big boys make up the rules to suit their shareholders.
 Consider the deaths of the three million Africans whose deaths were funded by the supply of diamonds for engagement rings.
 No one was ever held accountable.
-Today, about fifteen percent of diamonds entering our supply chain are from areas of conflict or human rights abuse (Zimbabwe), except now they are labeled “conflict free” by the Kimberley Process that is publically supported by the RJC.
+Today, about fifteen percent of diamonds entering our supply chain are from areas of conflict or human rights abuse (Zimbabwe), except now they are labeled “conflict free” by the Kimberley Process that is publicly supported by the RJC.

 We will not be complicit with those in our supply chain that find ways of justifying human rights abuse and environmental atrocity.
 We are not part of this consensus trance.
 We will let the public know with all the force that we have that dirty conflict child labor gold diamonds wars etc are NOT acceptable in our product.